 Happy Monday, everyone!
-Today is my stop on the Blood Will Out blog tour with Penguin Random House Canada and Penguin Teen Canada!
-A special thanks goes out to them for including me in another blog tour.
-Working with them has been an amazing experience and I always jump at the chance when they give me these opportunities!
+Today is my stop on the Blood Will Out blog tour along with Penguin Random House Canada and Penguin Teen Canada.
+A very special thanks for allowing me to join in on another tour!

-I not only have a review for you today, but I also got the chance to do a Q&A with the author, and I’m so excited for you guys to get to know Jo a little more.
-She is such a pleasure to talk to and it was interesting to hear more about her writing process for this book!
+Today I have a review of Blood Will Out plus a mini Q&A that I did with Jo, the author.
+I’m very excited for you guys to learn more about Jo.
+She is such a pleasure to talk to and it’s interesting to hear about her writing process for this book!

 Ari Sullivan is alive—for now.